Arne Duncan at an HBCU event. Photo courtesy of Ed.gov.

 However, since the change to the credit check, both sectors saw huge declines in recipients and disbursements (Tables 1 and 2).
 From 2011 to 2013, HBCUs experienced a 45 percent decline in PLUS borrowers and a 27 percent decline in PLUS disbursements.
 The for-profits experienced a much starker decline over the same period.
 At for-profits, PLUS loan borrowers and disbursements declined 54 percent.
 In addition, while HBCUs experienced a decline in PLUS recipients over the past five years, their disbursements increased 14 percent.
 Meanwhile, the for-profit sector experienced a five-year 30 percent decline in recipients and a 33 percent decline in disbursements.

-What’s most startling is the substantial overrepresentation of Parent PLUS borrowers at for-profits overall and compared with HBCUs (see Chart 3 and Table 3).2 While HBCUs have been the most vocal opponents of the changes to PLUS loans, they actually make up a very small share of volume in the program.
+What’s most startling is the overrepresentation of Parent PLUS borrowers at for-profits compared with HBCUs (see Chart 3 and Table 3).2 While HBCUs have been the most vocal opponents of the changes to PLUS loans, they actually make up a very small share of volume in the program.
 Approximately 2 percent of undergraduates are in HBCUs and these institutions represent between 3 and 4 percent of PLUS borrowers.
-The data from for-profit institutions, however, show a drastic overrepresentation.
-From 2006 to 2011, the share of for-profit enrollments fluctuated from 5 to 7 percent, but accounted for 16 to 18 percent of total Parent PLUS loan recipients.
-In other words, Parent PLUS borrowers at for-profit colleges were almost three times overrepresented compared to their share of enrollment.
+The data from for-profit institutions, however, show a larger overrepresentation.
+From 2006 to 2011, the share of for-profit enrollments fluctuated from 7 to 11 percent, but accounted for 16 to 18 percent of total Parent PLUS loan recipients.
+In other words, Parent PLUS borrowers at for-profit colleges were almost 1.7 times overrepresented compared to their share of enrollment.
 That’s incredible considering that normally for-profit institutions have been seen as catering to the needs of adult, “nontraditional,” independent students who don’t qualify for Parent PLUS loans.
 It seems that there are quite a few traditionally-aged, dependent students attending for-profit institutions, and it’s costing their families a lot of borrowed money.

 So why aren’t the for-profits crying foul?
 One reason may be that they are letting HBCUs do it for them.
 For-profits know that they have been criticized for saddling students with unmanageable debt, and know that complaints about lost revenue from high-cost loans are unlikely to receive a sympathetic ear from the Obama Administration, Congress, or the media.
 By contrast, HBCUs have strong political connections through the Congressional Black Caucus, a White House initiative located within the Department of Education, and a generally sympathetic ear from the Obama Administration, which secured a total of $850 million from 2010 through 2019 in additional formula money for HBCUs.